jebitok-dev/1-Jebitok-techincal-writing-blog/cljulwt32000009mkaq8ag51f.md

 * Vue.js is a nice framework and I should have started exploring it earlier

-* Project requirements might always affect the framework or library that you will use React, Vue.js, Angular or Next.js among others have grown in JS frontend development.
+* Project requirements might always affect the framework or library that you will use React, Vue.js, Angular, or Next.js among others have grown in JS frontend development.

-* Always consider exploring another framework/library linked to your program language as it's helpful for you to gain familiarity with basic project installation, folder structure, and basic functionalities or features e.g. routing, components, passing data, styling etc. You won't have to take a lot of time to pick up a project as you already know the basics of that framework or library
+* Always consider exploring another framework/library linked to your program language as it's helpful for you to gain familiarity with basic project installation, folder structure, and basic functionalities or features e.g. routing, components, passing data, styling, etc. You won't have to take a lot of time to pick up a project as you already know the basics of that framework or library

 Thank you for reading through the article.
 It might lack full comprehension this is just to help you get started.
-You can leave a comment, like or suggestion, especially on resources or future article topics.
+You can leave a comment, like, or suggestion, especially on resources or future article topics.
 We can connect more on [Linkedin](https://www.linkedin.com/in/sharon-jebitok/) or [Twitter](https://twitter.com/SharonJebitok).
 Thank you!